Ryan-321/Ryan-321.github.io/resume.md

 [Trip.Me](https://trip-me.herokuapp.com/) - Collaborative Project - [Code](https://github.com/alexbannon/trip.me)

 Worked in a group setting with a UX Designer.
 Focused on the front-end of the design collaborating with teammates using an agile approach, adapting our app from feedback as the project moved forward.

-#### George Mason University                                                                                                         April 2014 - July 2014
-_Student, Web Design and Development_

-Part-time course where I got introduced to Web Development and decided I wanted to make this my career.

 ------------------------------